LaggingNinja/CollegeApp/README.md

 Example(this is from line63 of Login.java): PutData putData = new PutData("http://YOUR_IP_HERE/CA_database/login.php", "POST", field, data);\
 Files that need to modify^ : Login.java, Feedback.java, SignUp.java, booking_books.java, booking_computers.java, booking_rooms.java.\
 Follow this video if don't understand:https://youtu.be/X8oD4q3XtQQ?t=2296 <br/>
-5. Done and all set to run the app!\
+5. Done and all set to run the app!

 Application by Chong Wei Shen AKA LaggingNinja

-//bellow is references for my collaborator
+//bellow are references for my collaborator <br/>
-Android studio GitHub tutorial(first time) : https://www.youtube.com/watch?v=k04Sca3Cpmo
+Android studio GitHub tutorial(first time) : https://www.youtube.com/watch?v=k04Sca3Cpmo <br/>

-How to Commit,Push: https://youtu.be/6dwcMlK6s4w?t=1211
+How to Commit,Push: https://youtu.be/6dwcMlK6s4w?t=1211 <br/>
 How to pull /update :https://youtu.be/6dwcMlK6s4w?t=1474